oroinc/documentation/backend/setup/dev-environment/customize-install.rst

 .. note:: Entity metadata in the PHP entity classes (annotations) should match exactly what the schema migration is doing.
 If you create a migration that modifies the type, length or another property of an existing entity field, please remember to make the same change in the PHP entity class annotations.

-In the :method:`Oro\\Bundle\\MigrationBundle\\Migration\\Migration::up`, you can modify the database schema and/or add additional SQL queries that are executed before and after the schema changes.
+In the ``Oro\Bundle\MigrationBundle\Migration\Migration::up``, you can modify the database schema and/or add additional SQL queries that are executed before and after the schema changes.

 .. _load-custom-data-fixtures: